DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### Meeting
 * Meeting `object`: Meeting object
   * agenda `string`: Meeting description
   * duration `integer`: Meeting duration (minutes).
-Used for scheduled meeting only.
+Used for scheduled meetings only
   * password `string`: Password to join the meeting.
 Password may only contain the following characters: [a-z A-Z 0-9 @ - _ *].
 Max of 10 characters.
   * recurrence [Recurrence](#recurrence)
   * settings [MeetingSettings](#meetingsettings)
-  * start_time `string`: Meeting start time, in the format "yyyy-MM-dd'T'HH:mm:ss'Z'", should be GMT time.
-In the format "yyyy-MM-dd'T'HH:mm:ss", should be local time, need to specify the time zone.
-Only used for scheduled meeting and recurring meeting with fixed time.
+  * start_time `string`: Meeting start time.
+When using a format like "yyyy-MM-dd'T'HH:mm:ss'Z'", always use GMT time.
+When using a format like "yyyy-MM-dd'T'HH:mm:ss", you should use local time and you will need to specify the time zone.
+Only used for scheduled meetings and recurring meetings with fixed time.
-  * timezone `string`: Timezone to format start_time, like "America/Los_Angeles".
-For scheduled meeting only.
-For this parameter value please refer to the id value in [timezone](#timezones) list.
+  * timezone `string`: Timezone to format start_time.
+For example, "America/Los_Angeles".
+For scheduled meetings only.
+Please reference our [timezone](#timezones) list for supported timezones and their formats.
   * topic `string`: Meeting topic
+  * tracking_fields `array`: Tracking fields
+    * items `object`
+      * field `string`: Tracking fields type
+      * value `string`: Tracking fields value
   * type `integer` (values: 1, 2, 3, 8): Meeting Type

 ### MeetingInfo